How to Record Vocals

 A number of engineers use Pre-amps, compression, and EQ when recording into their DAW (Digital Audio Workstation).
 These may be hardware or software programs, although don’t go excessive with any compression on the way in, as you won’t be capable to undo it afterward when mixing.

 We often have not more than a gain reduction of 3 – 4 dB and with a reasonably slow attack and release which can give a pleasant smooth clear sound to it.
 With the EQ, We would suggest you simply take out the very low end to clear any muddiness up and have a play with making small tweaks to enhance your tone.
-Once more, don’t go excessive as you won’t be capable of undo it as soon as it’s been recorded.
+Once more, don’t go excessive as you won’t be capable of undoing it as soon as it’s been recorded.

 Use double-tracking and backing vocals